 With Chrome Brown Hair you can be natural and edgy at the same time.
 Silver underlights add an element of fun and can be a subtle contrast or your first step into more fantasy haircolors.
 The chrome shade complements brown hair without overpowering it.
 You'll be surprised at how much movement this bit of color adds to your brown hair.

 Caramel highlights on dark brown hair create this Gilded Brown Haircolor.
 For movement and dimension, face framing caramel highlights might be the trick.
 The placement of the color is likely to draw attention to your eyes and highlight your cheekbones.
 For curly hair types, a gilded brunette look is a gorgeous option.
-The look features brunette hair with blonde highlights that make ringlets pop and reflect shine.
+The look features dark hair with highlights that make the ringlets pop and reflect shine.

 We've all heard of balayage, but have you heard of a tri-colored balayage?
 Talk to your colorist about this technique which pulls in three different tones for a multidimensional look.
 Having long hair definitely gives you more to work with when it comes to creating a brunette look, and we think these 3 long hair looks will get you started to finding the best brunette for you.

-TORTOISE SHELL BROWN HAIR
+TORTOISE SHELL OMBRE FOR DARK HAIR

 Tortoise Shell Hair takes you from dark to light brown hair with a toffee brown ombre.
 This haircolor and ombre technique is popular among celebrities and is easy to maintain due to a long dark brown root (with a toffee brown finish on the ends!).
 It’s perfect if you’ve been coveting the look of golden blonde hair but aren’t ready to take the plunge.
 If your hair is naturally on the dry or coarse side, you can help keep your caramel color looking shiny and feeling soft by using a leave-in hair lotion.